Amazon Braket Learning Plan and Digital Badge (AWS Skill Builder)

 Parameterized circuits trained by gradient descent.
 The parameters (rotation angles) are updated classically; the circuit runs on quantum hardware or a simulator.
 The most common QML architecture today.

-Quantum computers can compute certain kernel functions exponentially faster than classical hardware.
-Quantum kernels feed into support vector machines and other kernel-based classifiers -- one of the most theoretically grounded QML speedup claims.
+For certain specially constructed feature maps, quantum computers can evaluate kernel functions that are believed to be hard to compute classically.
+Quantum kernels feed into support vector machines and other kernel-based classifiers -- one of the most theoretically grounded QML speedup claims, though it has not yet translated into advantage on practical datasets.

 Layered VQCs designed to mimic classical neural networks.
 They suffer from barren plateaus -- vanishing gradients at scale -- which limits their current trainability.
 An active area of QML research.